 The Rialto Unified School District School Facilities Corporation: The financial activity has been blended in the District's Special Reserve for Capital Outlay Fund and the General Fund.
-The liability associated with the Certificates of Participation issued by the Corporation are included in the Statement of Net Position.
+The liability associated with the Certificates of Participation issued by the Corporation was paid in full during the year ended June 30, 3019.
 Individually prepared financial statements are not prepared for the Corporation.